VARANASISATYASREEKANTH/Estimation-of-Calender-Age-of-Humans-from-ECG-Auto-Aging-Data/README.md

+# Automatic Aging Dataset  Characteristics
+Autonomic Aging: A dataset to quantify changes of cardiovascular autonomic function during healthy aging
+## Abstract:
+Autonomic function regulating blood pressure and cardiac rhythm progressively declines with increasing age.
+Impaired cardiovascular control promotes a variety of age-related conditions such as dementia, or Alzheimer’s disease.
+This study aims to provide a database of high-resolution biological signals to describe the effect of healthy aging on cardiovascular regulation.
+Electrocardiogram and continuous non-invasive blood pressure signals were recorded simultaneously at rest in 1,121 healthy volunteers.
+## Background
+The elderly population has a high prevalence of cardiovascular diseases, representing the globally leading cause of death [1].
+Impairment of autonomic regulation of the cardiovascular system promotes the risk to develop age-related diseases such as dementia.
+Therefore, it is essential to detect bodily changes that adumbrate constrained cardiovascular fitness.
+This database contains resting recordings of ECG and continuous noninvasive blood pressure of 1,121 healthy volunteers.
+Data sets have been collected over the last decade in Jena University Hospital.
+Here, we share the resulting data base to promote the systematic analysis of the effect of healthy aging on the cardiovascular system.

+## Methods
+All measurements were recorded at the department of psychosomatic medicine and psychotherapy at Jena university hospital.
+The study was approved by the ethics committee of the Medical Faculty of the Friedrich Schiller University Jena.
+All research was performed in accordance with relevant guidelines and regulations.
+The informed written consent was obtained from all subjects.

+An ECG (lead II) was recorded at 1000 Hz either by an MP150 (ECG100C, BIOPAC systems inc., Golata, CA, USA) or Task Force Monitor system (CNSystems Medizintechnik GmbH, Graz AUT). pre-gelled Ag/AgCl electrodes (BlueSensor VL, Ambu BmbH, Bad Nauheim, GER) were attached according to an Einthoven triangle.

+Continuous blood pressure was recorded non-invasively using the vascular unloading technique [2].
+In short, a cuff around the finger is controlled to maintain constant pressure, while blood volume is recorded via photoplethysmography.
+With non-varying cuff pressure, the acquired blood volume is proportional to blood pressure in the arteries of the finger.
+The recorded signal is mapped to brachial blood pressure that is measured oscillometricly once during initialization of the system.
+The Task Force Monitor is equipped with a module for continuous blood pressure measurement.
+The MP150 system digitizes the signal acquired by a separate monitor CNAP 500 (CNSystems Medizintechnik GmbH, Graz AUT).
+The sampling frequency was 1000 Hz for both systems.

+Measurements were performed in an examination room that was temperature controlled at 22C.
+During the recordings it was absolutely quiet and fully shaded.
+The illumination level was kept constant via an indirect light source.
+The recording session started with an interview of the participant.
+Then, the purpose and design of the study was explained.
+Each of the subjects included in this collection gave his or her written consent to participate.

+After the subjects lied down comfortably on the examination tilt table, electrodes and pressure cuffs were placed.
+For the resting state recording, we instructed participants to avoid movement, yawning or coughing.

+The instructor waited a few minutes for the participant to calm down and checked the quality of the acquired signals.
+In case of insufficient signal quality, electrodes and cuffs were re-arranged.
+Otherwise, the recording was started.
+The length of the recording was on average 19 minutes (8 - 45 minutes) and was supervised by the instructor.

+## Data Description
+The data files are provided in open WFDB standard format and named in consecutive numbers after random ordering.
+Additional patient information is stored in the file subject-info.csv.
+To assure that none of our subject can be identified based on demographic information, we generalized individual age to age groups.
+We used the free Data Anonymization Toolbox ARX applied a k=2 anonymity condition and an average re-identification risk below 5% [3-4].

+Age groups are defined as follows: 1 (18-19 years), 2 (20-24 years), 3 (25-29 years), 4 (30-34 years), 5 (35-39 years), 6 (40-44 years), 7 (45-49 years), 8 (50-54 years), 9 (55-59 years), 10 (60-64 years), 11 (65-69 years), 12 (70-74 years), 13 (75-79 years), 14 (80-84 years), 15 (85-92 years).
+Gender is coded 0 (male) or 1 (female).
+Recording device is either 0 (TFM, CNSystems) or 1 (CNAP 500, CNSystems; MP150, BIOPAC Systems).

 # Estimation-of-Calender-Age-of-Humans-from-ECG-Auto-Aging-Data
 The PhysioNet "Autonomic Aging: A dataset to quantify changes of cardiovascular autonomic function during healthy aging" database is used.
 # 🩺 Estimating Calendar Age from the PhysioNet Autonomic Aging (AutoAging) Dataset